Glasfabrik Lamberts

-Glasfabrik Lamberts was established in 1887 by Laurenz Lamberts and is managed by the fourth generation of the family to the present day.
+Glasfabrik Lamberts is a glass manufacturing company in Germany.
+Established in 1887 by Laurenz Lamberts, it is managed by the fourth generation of the family to the present day.
 The Glashütte is the only independent glass factory in the world to produce all four types of cast glass.
 Lamberts is the only glass factory in Germany and Europe to manufacture profiled glass in all production stages within Europe.
 The company’s headquarters and production plant are located in Holenbrunn, a suburb of Wunsiedel in the Fichtelgebirge region.

 History

 Laurenz Lamberts bought the company premises on 23 May 1887 and founded the Glasfabrik in the same year.
 He did not choose Wunsiedel at random.
 One reason for the location was the regionally available raw materials.
 Even today the resources used for production come directly from the region.
 The second important reason was the expansion of the railway line between Regensburg and Hof and the connection to Holenbrunn.
 The station was essential for the company in terms of transporting its glass products.